Information

 had a preferably academic education in meteorology or physics

-have qualities in e.g. programming, numerical modelling or statistics to advance our goals
+have qualities e.g. in programming, numerical modeling or statistics to advance our goals

 If you feel suited to join us, please introduce yourself by sending an email to the above address.
-We especially welcome applications from people from Southern Europe, Scandinavia and Eastern Europe, and from women.
+We especially welcome applications from people from southern Europe, Scandinavia and Eastern Europe.

 Is ESTOFEX being paid for its work?